BestSens/gd32-cmake-example/Examples/USB/USB_Device/dev_firmware_update/readme.txt

   The GD tool "GD32AllInOneProgrammer" can operate the option Byte in the internal flash.

-  Step 4: After each device reset, hold down the TAMPER key on the GD32450i-EVAL board into app routine in the internal flash.
+  Step 4: After each device reset, hold down the TAMPER key on the GD32450i-EVAL board into DFU routine, otherwise into app routine in the internal flash.

   JP12,JP13,JP20 must be fitted to SPI ports.